dr-dahou-adrar/dr-dahou-adrar.github.io/_teaching/Academic_year_2020_2021.md

 location: "Adrar, Algeria"
 ---

-Assigned list of classes for this year: Algorithms and Data Structures 1-2, Numerical Methods 1, and Human-Machine Interface (HMI).
+Assigned list of classes for this year: Algorithms and Data Structures 1 and Initiation to Research 1.

 ***